stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 - Removal of id produto (product id) number 239 because there isn't values of preço (price), custo (cost) and categoria (category), probably it is a mistake.

 ## :bar_chart: Data analysis and Dashboard
+There was some columns that had to be imported to make some measures:

 The price product is imported from the 'iii_semana produtos'[PREÇO] to 'iii_semana produtos'[Price product] using the following formula: